Reed All About It (SOLD OUT)

 20 guests • $100

 Extra!
 Extra!
-Carin Miller, OSO’s principal bassoonist, makes headlines with her instrument’s rich, resonant tones.
-Cellist David Eby and pianist Cary Lewis add their own bylines to the musical chronicle turning every note into front-page news.
+James Kopp makes headlines with his instrument’s rich, resonant tones while cellist David Eby and pianist Cary Lewis add their own bylines to the musical chronicle turning every note into front-page news.
 Catch this story in a scoop-worthy Westmoreland home while you sip fine wine, savor tasty bites, and revel in a chamber music story worth spreading.

 In 1996, David moved to Portland, becoming the founding cellist of Pink Martini and performing with the Portland Opera.
 In 2001, he followed a deep inner calling to Ananda Village in Northern California, where he served as Music Director and explored the intersection of music, consciousness, and flow.